Education & Outreach

-- Recycling presentations and workshops
+- Recycling Presentations and Workshops

 - Compost collection

-- Fork It Over
+- Fork – It – Over program

 If you would like to receive our e-newsletter for up to date information about schedule changes, new program initiatives, special events and other timely recycling and solid waste related issues, click here to subscribe.
 You can also follow us on Twitter, Instagram, and like us on Facebook.